karlo645/neon-reflex/README.md

 All songs come from Pixabay.

-*If you happen to encounter any bugs or have any ideas for the game, let me know by reporting an issue!*
+*If you happen to encounter any bugs or have any ideas, let me know by reporting an issue!*